Thickskin

 Thickskin is the fourth studio album by American heavy metal band Skid Row, released on August 5, 2003.
-The come back album is the first to feature new vocalist Johnny Solinger who replaced original singer Sebastian Bach and the only album to feature former Saigon Kick drummer Phil Varone.
+The come back album is the first to feature new vocalist Johnny Solinger who replaced original singer Sebastian Bach and the only album to feature then-former Saigon Kick drummer Phil Varone.
 The album featured a change to a more modern sound.

 Release and promotion

 The album charted at number 46 on the Top Independent albums chart.

 "Ghost" was released as a single with a music video filmed in Miami, Florida.
-Music videos were also made for the second single "New Generation", "Thick is the Skin" (promo single) and "One Light", all of which were featured on the DVD Under the Skin (The Making of Thickskin).
+Music videos were also made for the second single "New Generation", the promo single "Thick is the Skin" and "One Light", all of which were featured on the DVD Under the Skin (The Making of Thickskin).
 "I Remember You Two" is a remake of the single "I Remember You" in a punk rock-influenced fashion.
 The song "Born a Beggar" was written with Sean McCabe when Skid Row was briefly going under the moniker Ozone Monday.